fetchai/agents-aea/docs/quickstart.md

     On Windows: download <a href="https://raw.githubusercontent.com/fetchai/agents-aea/main/scripts/install.ps1" target="_blank">https://raw.githubusercontent.com/fetchai/agents-aea/main/scripts/install.ps1</a>, then run <code>install.ps1</code> with the PowerShell terminal.

 ### Option 3: Using Docker

 ​
 We also provide a Docker image with all the needed dependencies.

 ??? note "Docker approach:"
-    To use the image you will first have to pull it and than run it with your current local directory mounted as a docker volume.
+    To use the image, you will first have to pull it, then run it with your current local directory mounted as a docker volume.
 This allows you to keep your agents local while working on them from within the docker container.

     To pull:

     ``` bash